amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 Note that the slide rule is always operated using both hands, fingers of one hand pushing and those of the other gently opposing.
 The lower lintel of the cursor glides along the bottom of the lower frame.
 There is a tension spring between the upper lintel of the cursor and the top of the upper frame.
 This tension spring braces the lower lintel of the cursor against the bottom of the lower frame.
 To make fine adjustments of the cursor, one uses the thumbs of both hands against the lower lintel of the cursor.
 But when using the backside of a duplex straight rule, the lower lintel of the cursor has now flipped to the topside, so it had to be fine adjusted using the index fingers.

-Through the centuries, the slide rule gained numerous scales.
-Some scales are highly specialised to particular application domains.
-Slide rules, thus, steadily grew larger and more complex in due course.

 ## *accuracy and precision*

 In slide rule terminology, *accuracy* refers to how consistently the device operates—that is, how well it was manufactured and how finely it was calibrated.
 And *precision* means how many significant figures the user can reliably read off the scale.